 MA, Dip Solo Performance

-As a soloist, engagements have included performances with the English Chamber Orchestra in England, Spain and the Bahamas and notably in Germany in November 1989 at the time of the fall of the Berlin Wall, where Maciej performed under the baton of Lord Menuhin playing Menuhin's Guarneri del Gesù violin, the "Lord Wilton".
-Enjoying 14 years with the ECO, many as Associate Leader, he also directed the orchestra with Mstislav Rostrovopich on tour in Finland.
-With the ECO, Maciej has collaborated with soloists and conductors including Pinchas Zukerman, Daniel Barenboim, Lorin Maazel, Henryk Szeryng, Murray Perahia, Mitsuko Uchida, Vladimir Ashkenazy, Isaac Stern, Gidon Kremer and Jessye Norman amongst others.
+As a soloist, engagements have included performances with the English Chamber Orchestra in England, Spain and the Bahamas and notably in Germany in November 1989 at the time of the fall of the Berlin Wall, where Maciej performed under the baton of Lord Menuhin and playing Menuhin's Guarneri del Gesù violin, the "Lord Wilton".
+Enjoying many years with the ECO as Associate Leader, he also directed the orchestra with Mstislav Rostropovich on tour in Finland.
+With the orchestra, Maciej has collaborated with soloists and conductors including Pinchas Zukerman, Daniel Barenboim, Lorin Maazel, Henryk Szeryng, Murray Perahia, Mitsuko Uchida, Vladimir Ashkenazy, Isaac Stern, Gidon Kremer and Jessye Norman amongst others.

 Faculties / departments: Strings